-In Chinese, Japanese, and Korean, the words for "four" (四) and "death" (死), despite being written differently, are pronounced similarly (somewhat like "sě" in Mandarin, "sei" in Cantonese, "shi" in Japanese, "tư" in Sino-Vietnamese, and "sa" in Korean).
+In Chinese and languages that borrow from it, the words for "four" (四) and "death" (死), though written differently, are pronounced similarly (somewhat like "sě" in Mandarin, "sei" in Cantonese, "shi" in Japanese, "tư" in Sino-Vietnamese, and "sa" in Korean).
 As a cultural trope, Asian works of media tend to treat the number the same way Western writers treat the number 13.

 As a similar point of reference, building floors and apartments are (mis)numbered accordingly to omit the fourth floornote The US does the same with the number 13.
 Floors will go straight from 12 to 14, while the UK skips Rm13. or substitute the letter F for the numeral, and some Japanese people prefer to say "yon" (the kun'yomi for four) instead of "shi" (the conventional on'yomi).

 Villainous groups of four are often given the name of Shitennō, a reference to the Four Heavenly Kings, Buddhist guardian gods of the four cardinal directions.
 Historically, the name Shitennō was applied to a samurai lord's four best men, which is the root of the "four subordinates to a powerful leader" trend in many Japanese stories (while you're more likely to see heroes in groups of three or five).
 That said, there's probably overlap with Five-Bad Band.
 (Unless, of course, The Leader is a samurai lord and his Five-Man Band are the Shitennō to him - Samurai Sentai Shinkenger comes to mind).